tldr-pages/tldr/pages/linux/compgen.md

 # compgen

-> A built-in command for auto-completion in bash, which is called when you press TAB key twice.
+> A built-in command for auto-completion in bash, which is called on pressing TAB key twice.

 - List all commands that you could run: